Acceptance is an empowering state of being where we release the “pushing against” or “running from” where we are, what is happening, and how we feel.

 In the We-Spaces we share, we can influence, model, invite, and inspire.
 That ALL works better and with less stress and strain when grounded in Acceptance.

-Imagine that instead of feeling inadequate or even a failure because you’ve not “lived up to your potential” …you accepted where you are right now… anyway?
+Imagine… instead of feeling inadequate or even a failure because you’ve not “lived up to your potential”… you accepted where you are right now… anyway?

-People who actually feel like they are thriving right now accept where they are (and even how they feel).
+People who feel like they are thriving right now accept where they are (and even how they feel).
 That leaves their emotions available to… feel abundant.
 To experience simple uplifts.
 To relax into savoring food and nature.
-The be inspired and engaged with projects that matter to them.
+To be inspired and engaged with projects that matter to them.